 So the question is….if real estate stops appreciating, is it still a good investment????

-- Typical homes near the college are selling in the $225,000 range.
+Typical homes near the college are selling in

 Using these numbers, I have put together a pro-forma below.